 The training requirements also apply if the employer becomes aware via the multi-employer worksite provision of exposures of his/her employees to hazards for which they have not been previously trained.

 Training temporary employees is a responsibility that is shared between the host employer and temporary agency.

 Host Employer.
 The host employer is responsible for training on the company's HCS program including specific labeling, chemical hazards and safe work procedures in their workplace.

 Temporary Agency.
 The temporary agency, in turn, maintains a continuing relationship with its employees and would be expected to inform employees of the general requirements of the HCS standard.

 Contracts between the temporary agency and the host-employer should be examined to determine if they clearly set out the training responsibilities of both parties, in order to ensure that the employers have complied with all requirements of the regulation.

-It's important to remember that the Hazard Communication Standard (HCS) only covers response to incidental hazardous substance spills that:
+It's important to remember that OSHA standard 1910.1200, Hazard Communication Standard (HCS), only covers response to incidental hazardous substance spills that:

 Training for responding to incidental spills is covered under the Hazard Communication Standard (HCS) and includes spill cleanup procedures and the use of appropriate PPE.

-If there is an uncontrollable release of hazardous substances, OSHA Standard 1910.120, Hazardous waste operations and emergency response (HAZWOPER).
-OSHA's HAZWOPER standard and its training requirements apply to efforts that are "HAZWOPER emergency responses" and hazardous waste site cleanups.
+If there is an uncontrollable release of hazardous substances, OSHA Standard 1910.120, Hazardous waste operations and emergency response (HAZWOPER), and its training requirements will apply.
 Remember, training required for emergency response workers is quite different than that required for hazardous waste site workers.
 See OSHA's Emergency Preparedness and Response page.